dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into a standardized package, which you can run in any host.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into a standardized package, which you can run in virtually any host.

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.

-Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are lots of ways official and non-official how you can run it on non Linux hosts as well.
+Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are official and unofficial ways how you can run it on non Linux hosts as well.

 Docker also gives you tools so you can share your application with others with ease.